-Harmony will be taught in classes at a nominal price.
+Harmony will be taught in classes at 50 cents a lesson.

 The cost of sheet music for a year is comparatively small, as reduced rates are given the students.

 Students in music should set aside a certain sum each term for the purpose of hearing the best musical talent in vocal, piano, and orchestral concerts that comes to the city.